ragsanaa/all-trips-plugin/readme.txt

 == Upgrade Notice ==

 = 1.0 =
-Initial release of the WeTravel All Trips Widget.
+Initial release of the WeTravel Trips Widget.
 Showcase your WeTravel trips beautifully on your WordPress site.

 == Custom Shortcode Parameters ==